katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 as long as someone keeps passing the knowledge forward.

 🕓
+Bob Dalesio has been doing this for forty years.
+And after everything — the weapons programme budget, the print-out covered in annotations, the dinner in Vancouver, the late night at the Keck Telescope — this is what he took away.

+🕓
+*"The most valuable thing I learned from this collaboration* *is that it is better to be successful than to be right."*

+*🎬 PAUSE*

+🕓
+Forty years.
+One sentence.
+EPICS is the proof that it works.

+🕓
 In our next episode, we go into the hardware layer.
 How does a SCADA talk to a PLC?
 What is OPC-UA, and why does it matter?